mlhoutel/SigmaHelpSheets/Prismatic/PRISMATIC.md

 #### 3.1 Complete the links with the code source directory and the build directory
 #### 3.2 Click on Configure and select Visual Studio 15 2017
 #### 3.3 Check **BUILD_SHARED_LIBS**, **ENABLE_FLOAT** and **ENABLE_THREADS**
-#### 3.4 Cick again on Configure and if nothing is still red, click on Generate
+#### 3.4 Click again on Configure and if nothing is red, click on Generate
 #### 4. Open the project in VS 2017
 #### 4.1 Right Click on the fftw3_threads and go to Properties/General:
 * *Windows SDK Version* => ```10.0.17763.0```